magenta-aps/osdatascanner/docs/dev-environment.md

 **KEYCLOAK_CLIENT_SECRET** are set.

 The purpose of the Keycloak instance is to use its User Federation support.
-When an LDAP configuration is set in OS2datascanner, we create a "User Federation" in Keycloak which imports data from e.g. Active Directory.
+When an LDAP configuration is set in OSdatascanner, we create a "User Federation" in Keycloak which imports data from e.g. Active Directory.
 Finally, we import this data to Django.

 #### Setting up OpenLDAP

-OS2datascanner's development environment incorporates the OpenLDAP server, which should be used to work with the system's organisational import functionality.
+OSdatascanner's development environment incorporates the OpenLDAP server, which should be used to work with the system's organisational import functionality.
 Setting up OpenLDAP is a little complicated, though; even though the "L" stands for "lightweight", LDAP is an old technology that doesn't *feel*